 Lobster

 Compared with chicken, one cup of cooked lobster contians less saturated fat and fewer calories.
 However, lobster can be pricey and emotionally upsetting to prepare at home.
-Whole lobster is best steamed or baked, and here’s how to broil lobster tails perfectly at home (just be sure to use vegan butter if you’re an alpha gal who cannot tolerate dairy).
-Or use chunks of lobster to make a lobster roll or lobster cakes.
+If you are wondering how to cook lobster, whole lobster is best steamed or baked.
+Or, here’s how to broil lobster tails perfectly at home (just be sure to use vegan butter if you’re an alpha gal who cannot tolerate dairy).
+Or use chunks of lobster to make a lobster roll or try this tempura fried lobster tail recipe for a fun twist.

 What are Your Favorite Alpha-Gal Friendly Animal Proteins?